lawrennd/old_talks/_governance/organisational-data-science.md

 ---

+\section{The Challenge}

 \include{_business/includes/institutional-character.md}
 \include{_policy/includes/amazon-to-policy.md}

-With that in mind we'll now look at challenges to delivering such a change in culture.
+\notes{With the Amazon and F1 examples in mind, I'd like to suggest that no-one is (yet) doing data-science well at *scale*.
+And that is largely to do with how recently we've gained these capabilities.
+But with that in mind we'll I'd like to look at some solutions for integrating the necessary change in culture.}

+\section{Solutions}

 \include{_business/includes/executive-awareness.md}
 \include{_business/includes/data-maturity-assessment.md}
 \include{_business/includes/executive-sponsorship.md}